Reporting is an essential part of every security program, for the following reasons:

 - The teams responsible for purchasing Red Canary need to understand how much value is being provided and how we’re performing vs. expectations.

-Red Canary’s reporting framework is focused on giving you actionable information that you can use as quickly as possible.
+Red Canary’s Report Library is focused on giving you actionable information that you can use as quickly as possible.

 Since most security teams provide reporting via slide decks, Red Canary’s reports use the same format.
 Some teams will paste screenshots of these reports directly into their internal slide decks; others will use snippets of each report.